 Many of the camp residents I met were highly educated or desperately wanted to be.
 There were doctors, engineers, university professors, and former translators who had worked alongside the U.S. military.
 Many of them spoke excellent English.
 After word spread that an Afghan girl was volunteering in the camp, so many young men approached me on a daily basis.
 They asked for advice on how to continue their education in France or the UK.
 These were well spoken, ambitious young men who had great aspirations for the future and treated me and the other females with nothing but respect.

 Edward Jonkler made an excellent point in one of his Instagram posts, where he described four Syrian men who were dressed in second-hand clothing with scarves covering their faces.
 Many people, upon seeing these men, would cross the street and presume them to be up to no good.
 However, one was an English professor, another once worked for an audit firm in the UK and two were former accountants.
-These men represented a complete contrast to the way refugees are often portrayed as uneducated, backwards, and thuggish young men looking to take advantage of the system.
+These men represented a complete contrast to the way refugees are often portrayed as uneducated and thuggish young men.

 Painting them all with a broad brush would be inaccurate because the community consists of men, women, children, and families from all walks of life.
 I did meet people who weren’t so great, but in general, the Calais Jungle was like any other community.